 /etc/pam.d with the

-libpam-ldap package, you will need to edit the PAM configuration to ensure the LDAP and TACACS ordering that you prefer.
+libpam-ldap package, you might need to edit the PAM configuration to ensure the LDAP and TACACS ordering that you prefer.
 The

-success=2 may require adjustments to skip over LDAP rules.
+success=2 might require adjustments to skip over LDAP rules.

 priv_lvl for the user that is returned by the TACACS+ server during the user authorization exchange.
 The client accepts the attribute in either the mandatory or optional forms and also accepts